yweweler/single-speaker-tts/README.md

 Configure the desired inference parameters:

 1. Setup the inference parameters in [tacotron/params/inference.py](tacotron/params/inference.py)
-2. Place a file with all the sentences to synthezise at the location configured.
+2. Place a file with all the sentences to synthesize at the location configured.
 This is supposed to be a simple text file with one sentence per line.

 Start the inference process:
 ```bash